PurpleAvatar/multiscale_biological_modeling/index.md

 ## Other

 * Synergies with MMBioS projects so that users of one software resource can become familiar with other resources

-* Pointer to MMBioS in general with logo of MMBioS -- URL: https://mmbios.pitt.edu

 * Overview of what each software resource does.